sbegueria/SPEI/README.md

 ### Version 1.8, May 2022 (current version on github).

-1. Solving several minor bugs in `<thornthwaite>`, `<hargreaves>`, and `<penman>` functions (output difference is less than 0.1%).
+1. Solving several minor bugs in `<thornthwaite>`, `<hargreaves>`, and `<penman>` functions (output difference is lower than 0.1% with respect to version 1.7).
 2. Solving a bug in `<spei>` that resulted in bad cumulative data when using a non-rectangular kernel, resulting in incorrect SPEI values.
 3. Implementation of more thorough data and options checks, and providing a single error message containing all the errors upon failure.
 4. Implementation of verbosity in all functions: now they print information about the options being used.
-New argument `verbosity` added, defaulting to TRUE.
+New argument `verbosity` added, defaulting to TRUE, to override this behaviour.
-5. All the functions now accept 3-d arrayed data, enabling the possibility of using them on gridded climate data.
+5. All the functions now accept 3-d arrayed data, enabling the possibility of using the functions on gridded climate data.
 6. Implementation of different versions of the Penman-Monteith ETo calculation in function `<penman>`.
 7. Implementation of an option to include CO2 concentration data in function `<penman>`.
 8. Implementation of a new option for when no wind data are available in function `<penman>`.
+9. Functions `<spei>` and `<spi>` now admit time series of any frequency, and not only monthly (frequency 12) data.
-9. Funtion `<plot.spei>` completely rewritten based on `ggplot2`, solving some bugs and enabling more flexibility.
+10. Fucntion `<plot.spei>` completely rewritten based on `ggplot2`, solving some bugs and enabling more flexibility.

 ### Version 1.7.2, January 2018 (latest stable version on github).